 In connection with the entry into force of the Act of 2 May 2007 on the disclosure of significant participations (the Transparency Act) Bekaert has, in its Articles of Association, set the thresholds of 3% and 7.50% in addition to the legal thresholds of 5% and each multiple of 5%.
-An overview of the current notifications of participations of 3% or more can be found in the Parent Company Information section (Interests in share capital).
+An overview of the notifications of participations of 3% or more can be found in the Parent Company Information section (Interests in share capital).

-Stichting Administratiekantoor Bekaert (principal shareholder) owns 34.42 % of the shares, while the identified institutional shareholders own 36.18% of the shares.
-Retail represents 11.80% while Private Banking 7.60% and treasury shares 6.02%.
-3.98% is unidentified.
+Stichting Administratiekantoor Bekaert (principal shareholder) owns 34.21% of the shares, while institutional shareholders are estimated to hold 36.42% of the shares.
+Retail represents 12.12% while Private Banking 10.79% and treasury shares 6.46%.